Secure Channel Specifics

 Introduction to Yubico Secure Channel

-Yubico has implemented a subset of the (GlobalPlatform Secure Channel Protocol 03) Secure channel specification: specifically, only the most secure implementation including command and response message authentication code (MAC) and encryption.
+Yubico has implemented a subset of the (GlobalPlatform Secure Channel Protocol 03) specification, specifically, the most secure implementation including command and response message authentication code (MAC) and encryption.

-At the highest level, implementing a secure channel consists of providing overhearing and tampering resistance to information being sent between an external service, like a Credential Management Solution (CMS) and a smart card.
-Overhearing resistance is accomplished by the AES encryption of all commands being sent and received by use of a unique, private symmetric AES key.
-Tamper resistance is included by sending a securely encrypted MAC of both the commands and associated responses using an AES key unique to each session.
-Since these protections are applied to the data at the endpoints of the communication channel, a standard CCID interface can be used without modification, supporting native flows in Windows, Linux and other systems.
+At the highest level, implementing a secure channel consists of providing overhearing and tampering resistance to information sent between an external service, like a Credential Management Solution (CMS) and a smart card.
+Overhearing resistance is provided by using a unique, private symmetric AES key to apply AES encryption on all commands sent and received.
+Tamper resistance is provided by using an AES key, unique to each session, to send a securely encrypted MAC of both the commands and associated responses.
+Since these protections are applied to the data at the endpoints of the communication channel, a standard CCID interface can be used without modification, supporting native flows in Windows, Linux, and other systems.

-On the YubiKey, all of the secure channel operations occur within the secure cryptographic processor, with the plain text of the communication never exposed to outside observers.
+On the YubiKey, all of the secure channel operations occur within the secure cryptographic processor.
+The plain text of the communication is never exposed to outside observers.

 _images/flow-when-initializing-a-secure-channel-on-a-yubikey.png